bmndc/nokia-leo/README.md

 *If you're on Linux, Python and ADB can be quickly set up by installing with your built-in package manager.
 We won't be covering this here, as each Linux distro has its own way of installing from package manager.*

+> Note for Arch Linux users: I've made an experimental `root.sh` that you can use to automate all 4 parts of the process (see the root of the repository) based on @Llixuma's tutorial.
+Debian-based distro users stay tuned!

 ### Part 1: Set up environment for EDL tools
-> This portion of the guide was taken from [Development/EDL tools on BananaHackers Wiki] so that you don't have to switch tabs.
-Kudos to Cyan for the guides!
+*This portion of the guide was taken from [Development/EDL tools on BananaHackers Wiki] so that you don't have to switch tabs.
+Kudos to Cyan for the guides!*

 #### Linux
 1. Install Python from your operating system's package manager e.g.